Updated: October 1, 2018

 Issue: Periodically, the value of the U.S. stock markets will experience larger-than-normal fluctuations that reduce the individual value all investments, including the public equity investments of TRS.
 These fluctuations are reflected in the indexes which track the day-to-day value of the public equity markets.

-TRS members worry what the effect of these sharp declines in value of the stock market will have on the TRS investment portfolio, and the viability of the System to pay retirement benefits.
+A concern of TRS members is how these sharp declines in value of the stock market will affect the size of the TRS investment portfolio, as well as the viability of the System to pay retirement benefits.

 For instance, during the last week of August 2015, the Dow Jones Industrial Average and the Standard & Poor’s 500-stock Index, along with other public equity indexes, experienced six days of sharply falling values.
 On August 24 during trading, the Dow briefly dropped by 1,089 points before recovering 500 points by the end of the trading day to close with a loss of 588.4 points — the eighth worst one–day point decline in the history of the New York Stock Exchange.

 Any time there are sharp declines in the value of the highly–publicized Dow and other stock market indicators, media coverage of the event is extensive, with an emphasis on the financial losses experienced by the owners of stocks.
-Since large institutional investors like TRS and other public pension systems are heavily involved in the stock market, part of the coverage of these fluctuations describes the losses seen by the members of these pension systems.
+Since large institutional investors like TRS and other public pension systems are heavily involved in the stock market, part of the coverage of these fluctuations describes the losses affecting the members of pension systems on that day.

-Here is an overview of the TRS investment strategy:
+Here is an overview of the general TRS investment strategy:

 Long–term emphasis: As a perpetual entity, TRS will always stress a long-term view of investment results rather than emphasize short-term gains or losses.
 The media may get fixated on single-day returns, but TRS understands that its relationships with most of its members will last decades.
-Steady, positive returns over 10, 20 or 30 years are more important to people with a long-term stake in TRS.
-At the end of fiscal year 2017, the 30-year TRS investment return was a positive 8.1 percent, which exceeded the System’s assumed 30-year rate of return for that fiscal year of 7 percent.
+Steady, positive returns over 20, 30 or 40 years are more important to people with a long-term stake in TRS.
+At the end of fiscal year 2018, the 30-year TRS investment return net of fees was a positive 8.4 percent.
+The 40 year return was 9.1 percent.
+Both exceeded the System’s assumed long-term rate of return of 7 percent.

 Diverse investments: TRS maintains a highly-diversified investment portfolio set up to mitigate sharp drops in the value of the stock market or any other segment of the economy.
 In other words, not all of the eggs are in one basket.